figtools/figgy.docs/docs/whats-figgy.md

-Figgy is an cloud native, serverless, open-source framework that simplifies and accelerates your development workflow by protecting you from common mistakes that lead to security breaches, failed deployments, lost data, or application downtime.
-Figgy is built on AWS ParameterStore and leverages native AWS constructs such as AWS IAM, KMS, DynamoDB, and Lambda to ensure a simple integration with your environment.
-Figgy does not overlap with any existing AWS services, instead it builds on them, providing added functionality and an improved user experience.

 Figgy is a management framework for configurations stored in AWS ParameterStore.
 It helps your teams safely manage the SSM keyspace, preventing misconfigured deployments and supporting least-privilege access.
-Figgy natively works with multiple AWS accounts and maintains a global audit log, which gives operators the ability to do global
+Figgy natively works with multiple AWS accounts and maintains a global audit log, giving operators the ability to do global point-in-time restorations for any configuration or hierarchy of configurations.

+Figgy is layered on AWS ParameterStore and leverages native AWS constructs such as AWS IAM, KMS, DynamoDB, and Lambda to ensure a simple integration with your environment.
+Figgy does not overlap with any existing AWS services, instead it builds on them, providing added functionality and an improved user experience.
 <br/>

 <video controls autoplay loop muted class="video"><source src="/images/videos/walkthrough.mp4" type="video/mp4"></video>